-People of different income and status think and act differently.
+People of different income statuses think and act differently.
 This is not just prejudice; many large-scale studies have found correlations between status, cognitive skills and decision making.
-While middle- and upperclass children are often better at school than their low-income peers, poorer adults have worse memory skills, and are more likely to make present-focused (often unwise) financial and health decisions.
+While middle- and upperclass children are often better at school than their low-income peers, poorer adults have worse memory skills, and are more likely to make short term oriented (often unwise) financial and health decisions.

 What comes first, poverty or poor thinking?

-However, if we want to approach this with an enlightened mentality, it is vital to remember that the results above are correlational and should therefore be interpreted with care.
-Doubtless, many of the tendencies mentioned above make it even harder for the poor and their children to carve out a more comfortable life for themselves.
-Is it simply that people who are genetically disposed to be less intelligent and prudent will always be less economically successful?
-There is certainly a genetic component to intelligence and other cognitive skills, and this possibility should not be dismissed out of hand.
-But apart from this (and the fact that more privileged children often receive a longer and better education), recent studies also suggest a more immediate, short-term link.
+It may be hard not to jump to conclusions when faced with these findings.
+However, if we want to approach this with an enlightened mentality, it is vital to remember that the results are correlational, and correlation does not equal causation.
+Doubtless, worse memory and cognitive skills make it even harder for the disadvantaged and their children to carve out a more comfortable life for themselves.
+Is it simply that people who are genetically disposed to be less intelligent/prudent/discerning (you name it) will always be less successful economically?
+There is certainly a genetic component to intelligence and other cognitive skills, and this should not be dismissed out of hand.
+But apart from this (and the fact that more privileged children often receive a longer and better education), recent studies also suggest a more immediate link between poverty and poor thinking.

 By evoking states of financial need in an experiment, people’s cognition can be altered and their behaviour changed in ways typically associated with poverty.
-This can not only teach us a lot about how poverty reinforces itself, but also indicates what needs to be done to level the playing field and help the people concerned lead better lives.
+If done correctly, controlled experiments can actually show cause-effect links, not just correlations.
+This can not only teach us a lot about how poverty reinforces itself, but also indicate what needs to be done to level the playing field and help the people concerned.

 The mind under scarcity